-In exchange for being a trusted partner of yours, delivering exceptional capabilities across all dimensions, a preferred supplier should also be able to enjoy the benefits of your spend aggregation efforts.
+In exchange for being a trusted partner of yours, delivering exceptional capabilities across all dimensions, a preferred supplier should also be able to enjoy the benefits when you enable spend aggregation.

 You are likely going to need to consolidate and reduce the number of suppliers that you have.
 But your preferred suppliers, those that are your very best, should be able to see greater business through your and their efforts.

 Depending upon your situation you may need to institute a series of policies or rules that ensure you can consolidate spend and keep it consolidated.

 We’ve all heard of, if not been a part of, “rogue buying” behaviours.
 There may be reasons behind why this continues but you need to put a stop to it.
 It can undermine the higher objectives that you have.
 It will send a signal to suppliers that you are not in control.
 And your program will crumble underneath you.